 Permaculture integrates land, resources, people and the environment through mutually beneficial synergies – imitating the no waste, closed loop systems seen in diverse natural systems.
 Permaculture studies and applies holistic solutions that are applicable in rural and urban contexts at any scale.
 It is a multidisciplinary toolbox including agriculture, water harvesting and hydrology, energy, natural building, forestry, waste management, animal systems, aquaculture, appropriate technology, economics and community development.

-The Permaculture Research Institute works to establish a global network of educational demonstration sites, which operate as education centres that seek to replicate themselves across their respective surrounding regions.
+The Permaculture Research Institute works to establish a global network of educational demonstration sites (Master Plan Sites), which operate as education centres that seek to replicate themselves across their respective surrounding regions.
 Each demonstration site seeks to become financially self-sufficient as quickly as possible through both reducing the need for cash inputs by providing as much of their own needs, sustainably, from the land-base of the project itself, and through selling knowledge – running courses to help others follow their example.
 Each educational demonstration site thus works to build communities around them where locals can re-skill and transition to live resilient lives independent of the globalised, industrial system.

 Each site can provide local employment for permaculture a teacher, project/farm manager, and administrator.
 These positions will also provide mentoring for students as advanced training for permaculture project work.

 Assistance for such projects can come by way of students from wealthier countries/situations subsidising the training of local people through their course attendance and fees, whilst those students simultaneously gain benefits in cultural exchange and exposure to local, traditional skills.
 Local students, in turn, also learn to appreciate the instruction, as the presence of international students helps them gain confidence in the value of the course.

 All courses will specialise in the appropriate technologies and systems specific to each country and region, both culturally and biologically.